rodekruis/GlobalTropicalCycloneModel/analysis/03_new_model_training/Code_Documentation.md

 Now, we have a data frame with a new column named "binary_damage" which is the target variable for the binary model.

-At this point, we face some rows in the dataset in which windspeed equals zero and as the final step of this part we remove those rows and we also drop the "typhoon_year" column before we train the model on the input data.
+At this point, we face some rows in the dataset in which windspeed equals zero and as the final step of this part we remove those rows and we also drop the "grid_point_id" and "typhoon_year" columns before we train the model on the input data.

 We used `sns.countplot()` which is a function to plot the count of observations in each category and also we provide a hist plot.